manuelyllesca/class-relationships/README.md

 ### Method Execution:

-A class that inherits from or extends another class (parent) acts as a specialized version of that class and can access, modify, and override properties and methods defined in the parent class.
-When a child class extends an abstract class, it gains access to the default class schema, values, and properties but must implement all abstract methods required by the abstract class.
+A class that extends from another class (parent) acts as a specialized version of that class as it inherits from it and can access, modify, and override properties and methods defined in the parent class.
+When a child class extends from an abstract class, it inherits access to the default parent schema; like constructor, properties, and methods and must implement all abstract methods required by the abstract class.

 **Naming Standards for Abstract Classes:** Use a prefix such as Base or Abstract before the class name.
 For example: BaseUser, AbstractUser, or simply use singular class names like Human, Animal, or Vehicle.